 7. Other Information

-One week before arrival the enrolled student has to do the “online exam” at www.iema.com/examen.
+One week before arrival the enrolled student has to do the “online exam“.
 This is necessary for the placement of the student.
 IEMA reserves the right to operate any further examination/level test, for example at the beginning or during the course, if this could be helpful for the student.

 In cases of extreme urgency there is a special number students can call.
 If a student wishes to use this free service please contact the secretary of IEMA.

 Depending on the course and programme type, there are different certificates and diplomas.
 These depend on the type of course, and may or may not have academic validity.
 Please ask at IEMA office about the various diplomas and certificates.
-A certificate of attendance (minimum of attendance: 90%) is included in the price of the course.
+A certificate of attendance (90% attendance is required as a minimum) is included in the price of the course.
 The fee for a qualified certification is 25 €.
-Upon request, IEMA certifies the Spanish level of the student in his European Language Portfolio.
+Upon request, IEMA is able to certify the Spanish level of the student in their European Language Portfolio.

-When enrolling in an IEMA programme, the participant, or in case of minor participants his/her legal guardian, consent tacitly that photos or videos of the participants may be taken during the programme, which may be published.
-If the client or participant are not willing to agree with these conditions it is necessary to object in writing, which must be received by IEMA via telegram or bureau fax (post office).
+When enrolling in an IEMA programme, the participant, or in the case of a minor participant, legal guardian consent tacitly that photos or videos of the participant may be taken during the programme and published.
+If the client or participant is not willing to agree with these conditions it is necessary to object in writing, which must be received by IEMA via telegram or bureau fax (post office).

 Transfer.
 If the client wishes to be met at Madrid or Valladolid airport he/she must ensure that the school secretary receives the following information no later than 4 days before arrival: